sharon254/CustomerBank/README.md

 CUSTOMER, create customer ACCOUNT.</br>
 A customer can have multiple bank accounts and multiple Debit/Credit CARD numbers.
 Show the</br>
 relationship between customer and account & card entiites in your database.</br>
-The microservice should support account top-ups and account withdrawal functions.</br>